-Recommended: Students must have successfully completed both semesters of Spanish I; students must also successfully complete the first semester of Spanish II to continue to the second semester.
+Open to 10-11-12 2 credits Recommended: Students must have successfully completed both semesters of Spanish I; students must also successfully complete the first semester of Spanish II to continue to the second semester.
 The main objective of the second year course is to expand on the language and culture of Spanish speaking countries by building all skills: speaking, listening, reading and writing.

-WCSD Pre-IB Adv Spanish II A/B
+WCSD Pre-IB Adv Spanish II A/B FOR260/261

-Recommended: WCSD Pre-IB Spanish I

-WCSD Pre-IB Spanish II is designed with more intensive coverage of the level II curriculum.
-The pace of this course is accelerated and is intended for students pursuing the International Baccalaureate Diploma Program.
+24-053-E-050-10 (A) 24-053-E-050-20 (B) Open to 9-10 Recommended: WCSD Pre-IB Adv Spanish I WCSD Pre-IB Adv Spanish II is designed v coverage of the level II curriculum.
+The para accelerated and is intended for students pursu Baccalaureate Diploma Program. ce of this course is

-French II A/B
+French II A/B 24-103-G-050-10 (A) FOR202/203

+24-103-G-050-20 (B) Open to 11-12 2 credits

-Recommended: Students must have successfully completed both semesters of French I; students must also successfully complete the first semester of French II to continue to the second semester.
+Open to 11-12 2 credits Recommended: Students must have successfully completed both semesters of French I; students must also successfully complete the first semester of French II to continue to the second semester.
 The main objective of the second year course is to expand on the language and culture of French speaking countries by building all skills: speaking, listening, reading and writing.

-FOR204/205 German II A/B
+German II A/B 24-253-G-050-10 (A) 24-253-G-050-20 (B) Open to 10-11-12 skills: speaking, listening, reading and writing.

 Recommended: Students must have successfully completed both semesters of German I; students must also successfully complete the first semester of German II to continue to the second semester.
-The main objective of the second year course is to expand on the language and culture of German speaking countries by building all skills: speaking, listening, reading and writing.
+The main objective of the second year course is to expand on the language and culture of German speaking countries by building all

-WCSD Pre-IB Adv German II A/B FOR306/307
+NCSD Dro ID Adv German II ∧/D ♦ WUSD Pre-IB Adv German II A/B